 The State’s landmark planning law — the Sustainable Communities and Climate Protection Act, known better as simply Senate Bill 375 — was approved in 2008 requiring metro areas to adopt strategies that reduce greenhouse gas emissions from cars and light trucks as assigned by the California Air Resources Board (CARB).
 In June 2017, CARB released a proposed update to the Greenhouse Gas Emission Targets.

 SV@Home’s Position: We Need to Implement Regional Solutions to Increase Affordable Housing

 SV@Home supports a strong regional approach to the Bay Area’s housing crisis and has the following priorities:

 - Facilitating regional coordination in Santa Clara County by considering new ways to work regionally.
-This includes exploring regional planning around housing needs, revenue sharing, and the possibility of a Joint Powers Authority or other structure to manage affordable housing programs throughout the County.
+This includes exploring regional planning around housing needs, revenue sharing, and strategic coordination.

 - Participating in the conversation throughout the nine-county Bay Area by working with regional partners, including sister housing advocacy organizations, transit agencies, and others to connect the work SV@Home is doing in the South Bay to the rest of the Bay Area.